Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Results: Climatological severity distributions

+First, consider the simplest AST selection rule $A=A^{\text{U}}$, a uniform AST over all ancestors.
+We have no \emph{a priori} principle for $A^{\text{U}}$, so we search through all possible values from 2 to 40 days.
+Fig. \ref{fig:opt_landscapes_y26}c displays the resulting $\chi^2$ divergence between the MoCTail and ground truth, as a function of $A^{\text{U}}$ and input scale.
+A clear optimum emerges at $A^{\text{U}}=14$ days and persists for all scales $s\gtrsim0.24$, after rapid changes across smaller scales.
+Red contours also indicate the local correlation, averaged across ancestors to give a smooth and monotonic function of AST.
+In terms of correlation, the COAST $A^{\text{U}}=14$ days corresponds to $\rho^{\text{U}}\approx0.92$ depending on the scale, which is slightly above the nominal value $1-(\frac{3}{8})^2=0.86$, meaning one should split a little bit closer to the event than the rule of thumb implies.

 Overall, the $\chi^2$ landscape (inverted) roughly aligns with the EI and TE landscapes, as do their respective optima.
-This is remarkable and encouraging: allowing each ancestor to determine its own COAST independently in a ``liberated'' policy, with no knowledge of the ground truth or even other ancestors' COASTs, leads to a similar solution as the heavy-handed policy of synchronizing them all.
+This is remarkable and encouraging: allowing each ancestor to determine its own COAST independently, with no knowledge of the ground truth or even other ancestors' COASTs, leads to a similar solution as the policy of synchronizing them all.
+Boosting based on EI and TE, therefore, is more parallelizable (optimizations are decoupled across ancestors), extensible (new ancestors can be added without changing the optimal split times for pre-existing ancestors), and interpretable (one can see the optimum clearly based on a case study, without complicated averaging procedures across initial conditions).